luizomf/clean-architecture-api-boilerplate/README.md

 - [x] Create sign-in system with token and refresh token
 - [x] Add authorization token to user routes (except "create")
 - [ ] Create a refresh token route to allow regenerate tokens via refresh token
-- [ ] Create "roles" to allow or disallow create, read, delete and update for any route
+- [ ] Create "roles" to allow or disallow access to any route
-- [ ] Change user routes to allow "Admin" role and the user that owns the data to read, update or delete
+- [ ] Change user routes to allow "Admin" role and owner to access route